-We compare the PPO variants described in Sec.
-IV on four different tasks consisting of loco-manipulation and bipedal locomotion on quadrupedal robots.
-In loco-manipulation tasks, we investigate how incorporating symmetry influences task-level symmetry, while in bipedal locomotion, we focus on the intrinsic symmetry from the quadruped kinematic and dynamics structure.
+We compare the PPO variants described in IV on four different tasks consisting of loco-manipulation and bipedal locomotion on quadrupedal robots.
+In loco-manipulation tasks, we investigate how incorporating symmetry influences tasklevel symmetry, while in bipedal locomotion, we focus on the intrinsic symmetry from the quadruped kinematic and dynamics structure.
 The observation consists of proprioceptive readings and task-specific observations.
-For tasks involving bipedal walking, we give dense rewards that encourage up-right orientation of the base and feet stepping periodically, adapted from [34].
+For tasks involving bipedal walking, we give dense rewards that encourage upright orientation of the base and feet stepping periodically, adapted from [35].
 All rewards are G-invariant functions with relative measurements of the robot state.
 We include domain randomization for easing the sim-to-real transfer.
-All the tasks are trained in the Isaac Gym simulator [38].
+All the tasks are trained in the Isaac Gym simulator [39].
 Details of the environment setup are described below.

-Door Pushing: In this loco-manipulation task (Fig. 2(a)), a robot needs to open a door using its front limbs while standing and adjust for doors that open either left or right.
+Door Pushing: In this loco-manipulation task (2(a)), a robot needs to open a door using its front limbs while standing and adjust for doors that open either left or right.
 The task-specific observations include its initial relative position and orientation with respect to the door in the robot's frame, and the door's swing direction.
 The task-specific reward only includes the tracking error in forward velocity, encouraging the policy to learn pushing the door open to advance.

 Dribbling: Shown in Fig. 2(b), this task requires a quadrupedal robot to dribble a soccer ball given its desired velocity commands.
 The ball observation is a relative position with respect to the robot base frame, and the rewards include ball velocity tracking and robot's proximity to the ball.
-We refer readers to [29] for more detailed settings.
+We refer readers to [30] for more detailed settings.

-Stand Turning: This agile bipedal locomotion task, adapted from [34], requires a quadrupedal robot to stand up on two feet and follow input commands, consisting of the desired linear velocity and the robot's desired heading, while the tracking errors are used as task rewards.
+Stand Turning: This agile bipedal locomotion task, adapted from [35], requires a quadrupedal robot to stand up on two feet and follow input commands, consisting of the desired linear velocity and the robot's desired heading, while the tracking errors are used as task rewards.

-Slope Walking: This bipedal locomotion task pushes the limit of agility by requiring a quadruped to traverse an inclined flat surface on two feet.
-Training involves a terrain curriculum with a maximum slope of 11.3° .
+Slope Walking: This bipedal locomotion task pushes the limit of agility by requiring a quadruped to stand up and traverse an inclined flat surface on two feet.
+The training process is guided using a terrain curriculum with a maximum slope of $11.3^{\circ}$ .